Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

   * [Data from Royal Society for the Prevention of Accidents](https://www.rospa.com/rospaweb/docs/advice-services/leisure-safety/pond-statistics.pdf)

 **Supervision of very young children is the best safety precaution**\
-Spend time with young children around ponds, supporting development of motor skills and demonstrating how to evaluate risk
+Spend time with young children around ponds, supporting development of motor skills and demonstrating how to evaluate risk.

 **Design your pond to minimize risk.** \
 Most of the risk from bodies of water come from being very deep as can be the case in lakes and reservoirs, or